2.93 FAQ-936 How do I Convert a Unix Timestamp to an Origin Date?

-A Unix timestamp is defined as "...the number of seconds that have elapsed since 00:00:00 Coordinated Universal Time (UTC)." ()
+A Unix timestamp is defined as "... the number of seconds that have elapsed since the Unix epoch, that is the time 00:00:00 UTC on 1 January 1970, minus leap seconds.
+Leap seconds are ignored." ()

 A Julian date is defined as "a continuous count of days and fractions since noon Universal Time on January 1, 4713 BC (on the Julian calendar)." ()